xfawa55-cell/xfawaML/xfawaML/README.md

 # xfawaML Programming Language

-xfawaPL is a multi-language programming language that allows embedding and mixing code from different programming languages in a single source file.
+xfawaML is a multi-language programming language that allows embedding and mixing code from different programming languages in a single source file.

 ## Features